-- All entries must be exhibitor's own work. - No entry fee. - Entrants must use regular tags obtained from the secretary or treasurer and properly completed with Class, Section, Exhibitor's Name, Entry Number and School or Address, except in colouring contest - If entered through school, please write/stamp school name on the back of the work. - All entries must be the work of one individual unless otherwise stated. - Only one entry per category. - Grade as of September 1, 2023 (may enter in older grade sections).
+- All entries must be exhibitor's own work. - No entry fee. - Entrants must use regular tags obtained from the secretary or treasurer and properly completed with Class, Section, Exhibitor's Name, Entry Number and School or Address, except in colouring contest - For example Class 16, Section A4, or Section E33 - If entered through school, please write/stamp school name on the back of the work. - All entries must be the work of one individual unless otherwise stated. - Only one entry per category. - Grade as of September 1, 2024 (may enter in older grade sections).
 Entries which do not meet required rules and regulations will be disqualified.